Use the Tab and Up, Down arrow keys to select menu items.

 An introduction to the principles, methods and tools of basin analysis.

 The aim of this course is to introduce basin analysis and the techniques used to reconstruct depositional, post-depositional, and burial history.
 The lecture programme will include: basin formation and tectonic setting, subsidence mechanisms, sedimentary responses to tectonic activity, diagenesis and hydrocarbon maturation, and modern examples of basin types drawn from around the world.
-An introduction to various techniques used in basin analysis will include provenance analysis, petroleum maturation and migration, seismic reflection and sequence stratigraphy.
+An introduction to various techniques used in basin analysis will include subsidence history, provenance analysis, seismic reflection and sequence stratigraphy.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below:

 Critically competent in a core academic discipline of their award